Malekzie/cpnt262-a2/README.md

 Decided on a simple string concat game where your input is placed above the text and is changed when you placed an input.

 ## Entry 5
-Learned a cool thing when researching, event.preventDefault prevents the page to reload whenever a submit request is sent.
+Learned a cool thing when researching, "event.preventDefault" prevents the page to reload whenever a submit request is sent.
+Also learned about the .value method which gives me a couple new ideas now.

+## Entry 6
+Learned more stuff about numerical methods. parseFloat turns an input into numerical value in which I can use for my math